zxxia/benchmarking/videos/README.md

-# Videos and Dataset Abstration
+# Videos and Dataset Abstraction

 ## Base Class
 ```video.py``` is the base class of all dataset wrapper.